dockstore/dockstore-documentation/docs/getting-started/intro-to-dockstore-tools-and-workflows.rst

 Dockstore:

-- has varying levels of support for images registered on Quay.io, DockerHub, GitLab, Amazon ECR, and Seven Bridges
+- has varying levels of support for images registered on Quay.io, DockerHub, GitLab, Amazon ECR, GitHub Container Registry, and Seven Bridges
 - supports descriptor files hosted on GitHub, BitBucket, GitLab, or written on Dockstore
 - supports descriptor files written in CWL or WDL
 - offers three different tool registration paths